samuel-walters/eng110_devops/documentation/commands.md

 - Type in `sudo chmod +x filename.sh` to make it executable.
 - To run the script, type `sudo ./provision.sh` (if you are in the same directory as the script).

+# Ruby testing

+- Navigate to the test directory, and install Ruby by typing `gem install bundler`.
+- Navigate to the correct directory, and type `rake spec` and wait for the results of the tests (written in Ruby) to appear
+- Run the ruby tests to ensure the dev env has everything needed to deploy the app
+- This is known as integration testing - are we able to integrate the app with the environment that already existed - yes/no?